-Included RACS were those that had: submitted QI data by the due date or had submitted QI data by the due date and amended those data by the date of QI data extraction; and received Australian Government subsidies for delivering care, services and accommodation in the quarter.
+Included RACS were those that had submitted QI data by the due date and had not amended those data by the date of QI data extraction; and received Australian Government subsidies for delivering care, services, and accommodation in the quarter.
 Services not meeting these criteria, and the care recipients that may or may not have been assessed for QI eligibility at those services, were excluded from these calculations.
 A (Care recipients assessed for QI eligibility in included RACS), and therefore B (Coverage of estimated care recipient population in all RACS), is higher than these figures when these excluded RACS are included (data not shown).
 Reasons for ineligibility for measurement differ by QI and are detailed in the QI Program Manual.